Proper Care For Banners Makes Them Last Longer

 If your banner becomes dirty, it can be cleaned with a soap and water mixture.
 Do not use any cleaning product that contains ammonia.

 “It has been said that an outdoor banner is a sail without a ship.
 Be realistic in your expectations.
 While a banner is an excellent promotional sign, it is not a substitute for a permanent sign."

 Since banners may be subject to extreme environmental conditions, we cannot be responsible for damage that might be done to the banner (or caused by the banner) while in use.
 We cannot be responsible for banner installations done by others.

-> If you have any questions or problems, contact your local SIGNWAVE® Australia centre for assistance
+If you have any questions or problems, contact your local SIGNWAVE® Centre for assistance